dealingwith/daniel-industries/_writings/east-district.md

 "Wow," Tris thought to himself, "that is depressing."

-That businessman had spent more on thread than Tris had on his faulty embed.
-He probably bought and sold crypto tokens of embeds.
-Tris had barely scraped together enough for this back-alley hack job.
+That businessman had spent more on thread than Tris had on anything in his life.

+---

 Bill met Tris in a new location this time.
 They always met in one of a handful of locations: the South Docks, the Warehouse District between building #40 and building #102, one of a couple of busy beer-and-ramen joints.
 But not this time.
 Bill had sent a coded message through their encrypted messaging app of choice, but apparently did not even trust it to keep the secret.
 Instead, he sent a long, obscure URL.
 When Tris clicked it, it immediately demanded a password.
 He checked the secure password vault he shared with Bill and found a new password stored there.
 Once in, the site displayed a singular file listed on an ancient Apache index page.
 He clicked the link.
 “NOPE,” was all that page said.
 He viewed the source for the page and found a comment containing binary code.
 He copy-pasted the binary into an ironically insecure binary translator and it revealed a vague location, Hilltop Park.